ansango/ansango.dev/README.md

 2. **Action**: Clone Obsidian repo, copy markdown files to this repo
 3. **Commit**: Auto-commit and push changes

+### Steps

+- Create a new repo for your Obsidian vault
+- Add a GitHub Actions workflow in this repo `.github/workflows/sync.yml`:

 ### Template Workflow File

 TODO